-Also known as a Loss Damage Waiver (LDW) in some countries, it’s often compulsory, and you may not be allowed to hire the car without it.
+It’s also known as a Loss Damage Waiver (LDW) in some countries, and you may be unable to hire the car without it.

-Car rental companies often sell their own CDW when you pick up the car.
-Buying their insurance means that, if the car is damaged or stolen, they can keep your deposit and charge you the excess you’ve agreed to – but then your liability will usually stop there.
+Car rental companies often sell their own CDWs when you pick up the car, if the car is damaged or stolen, they can keep your deposit and charge you the excess you’ve agreed to – but your liability usually stops there.

-For extra protection, some companies offer a ‘super’ CDW, also known as an excess waiver, which means you won’t have to pay the excess either.
-Buying this can be relatively expensive, but the costs associated with not being covered at all could be much higher.
+For extra protection, some companies offer a ‘super’ CDW (also known as an excess waiver), which means you won’t have to pay the excess either.
+Buying this can be relatively expensive, but it may be cheaper than not being covered at all.

 Can I buy a CDW separately?

-Yes you can, usually.
-But you’ll need to arrange your CDW before you travel, and not all hire companies will be set up to accept a pre-arranged, independent policy instead of their own.
+You can, but you’ll need to arrange your CDW before you travel, and not all hire companies can accept pre-arranged policies.